Abu al-Qasim al-Khoei: Welfare

 He was also the patron of about 1,000 grant-maintained students of theology from Iraq and other countries like Lebanon, Iran, Syria, Persian Gulf States, India, Pakistan, Afghanistan, South East Asia.
 He provided financial support for maintaining the schools including boarding expenses, teachers' salaries, and lodging costs.

 Students

-Former student Ali al-Sistani is currently the most senior Shia cleric in Iraq and widely regarded as "wield[ing] enormous power over Iraq's Shia majority."
-The degree of success of his articulation of moderate Shia politics in Iraq have been said to be "in no small part traceable to the legacy of his mentor and teacher", al-Khoei.
+Former student Ali Sistani is currently the most senior Shia cleric in Iraq and widely regarded as "wield[ing] enormous power over Iraq's Shia majority."
+The degree of success of his articulation of moderate Shia politics in Iraq have been said to be "in no small part traceable to the legacy of his mentor and teacher", Khoei.

-Another significant student of al-Khoei, is Muhammad-Sadiq Rohani, who also shared a close relationship with al-Khoei.
+Another significant student of Khoei, is Muhammad-Sadiq Rohani, who also shared a close relationship with Khoei.
 He was considered a high religious authorities in Iran, alongside Waheed Khurasani.

 Works

-Khoei wrote on various topics, ranging from Islamic jurisprudence to mathematics and astronomy and was a prolific writer in these disciplines.
+Khoei wrote about various topics, ranging from Islamic jurisprudence to mathematics and astronomy and was a prolific writer in these disciplines.
 He wrote 37 books and treatises, most of which have been published.
 His works include: